Shrinks99/node-based-interfaces/_collections/_sections/intro-to-nodes.md

 This diagram shows a multi-in-multi-out node graph.
 These sockets are colour coded based on their data type.

-These nodes are best for graphs that must deal with many different types of data.
+These nodes can be helpful for graphs that must deal with many different types of data.
 Whereas multi-in-single-out nodes may require the user to select data-types elsewhere to clarify what data a given node is operating on, these nodes allow users to route specific data between nodes directly instead of relying on an external part of the interface to do so.

 Multi-in-multi-out node graphs are typically laid out horizontally to accommodate their extra vertical space required for added labelling, and socket requirements.
 Note that they often also sacrifice graph hierarchy and legibility and instead optimize for flexibility of input and output routing.